-A Freshman’s Guide to Interpreting Mid-semester Grades
+A Guide to Interpreting Early Grades

-Midterm grades mark the halfway point of the semester.
 This is a good time to review your goals, intentions, and progress so far this semester.

 Improving Your Grade.
-Midterm grades are temporary and will be replaced by final grades.
+Early grades are temporary and will be replaced by final grades.
 These grades help determining if a class needs additional attention.
 Link to explanation of grades.
 If improvement is necessary, consider the following:

 Align your resources.
 How do you use tutoring and academic support available?
 Is your lifestyle support your learning demands (i.e., are you eating and sleeping well, are you over-committed, etc)?